 Adobe Acrobat is required to view and print PDF documents that appear on this website.
 To download this programme for free, visit the Adobe website.
 To read PDF documents with a screen reader please link to the Access Adobe website which provides useful tools and resources.
 Adobe also has a free online conversion tool for pdfs.

-The journey towards accessibility as just that, it is not a destination and the site is on a path of continual improvement.
+Whilst robinsomerville.co.uk strives to adhere to the accepted guidelines and standards for accessibility and usability, it is not always possible to do so in all areas of the website.
+The site seeks solutions that will bring all areas of the site up to the same level of overall accessibility.The journey towards accessibility as just that, it is not a destination and the site is on a path of continual improvement.
 It is understood that technologies change.
 As part of conformance WCAG the site strives to understand assistive technologies to ensure that everyone is treated with fairness and respect.